-ten-month contracts but no tuition waivers for faculty on eleven- or twelve-month contracts.
+Note: The table is based on 757 reporting institutions.
+There were twelve institutions that reported full or partial tuition waivers for faculty on nine- or ten-month contracts but no tuition waivers for faculty on eleven- or twelve-month contracts.
 N = number.
 N.d. = no data.
 There were no private-independent or religiously affiliated institutions in categories III or IV.
-One institution reported full tuition waiver for faculty on nine- or ten-month contracts and partial tuition waiver for faculty on eleven- or twelve-month contracts.
+One institution reported full tuition waiver for faculty on nine- or ten-month contracts.
 The "total compensation" statistic was eliminated in 2019-20 to reduce the number of benefit items to three: retirement, medical, and dependent tuition.
 Dependent tuition benefits are collected as a categorical variable only.
-The categories are as follows: Full tuition waiver at this institution; Partial tuition waiver at this institution; Full tuition waiver at specified institutions through a consortium; Partial tuition waiver at specified institutions through a consortium; Other (with an open-text response field); and None.
+The categories are as follows: Full tuition waiver at this institutions; Partial tuition waiver at the specified institutions through a consortium; Other (with an open-text response field); and None.